ScalablyTyped/Distribution/a/angular__core/readme.md

  * Use of this source code is governed by an MIT-style license that can be
  * found in the LICENSE file at https://angular.io/license */
 /**
  * @license
  * Copyright Google Inc. All Rights Reserved.
+ *
+ * Use of this source code is governed by an MIT-style license that can be
+ * found in the LICENSE file at https://angular.io/license */
+/**
+ * @license
+ * Copyright Google Inc. All Rights Reserved.
+ *
+ * Use of this source code is governed by an MIT-style license that can be
+ * found in the LICENSE file at https://angular.io/license */
+/**
+ * This file introduces series of globally accessible debug tools
+ * to allow for the Angular debugging story to function.
+ *
+ * To see this in action run the following command:
+ *
+ *   bazel run --define=compile=aot
+ *   //packages/core/test/bundling/todo:devserver
+ *
+ *  Then load `localhost:5432` and start using the console tools.
+ */
+/**
+ * This value reflects the property on the window where the dev
+ * tools are patched (window.ng).
+ * */
+/**
+ * @license
+ * Copyright Google Inc. All Rights Reserved.